The final subdivision of the 5OI. Or not.

 I have Fourth Order Ignorance (4OI) when I don't know about the Five Orders of Ignorance.

-4OI is a form of meta-ignorance--ignorance about ignorance.
-Not the 2OI form of ignorance about what I don't know, but ignorance of the concept of ignorance
+4OI is a form of meta-ignorance—ignorance about ignorance.
+Not the 2OI form of ignorance, about what I don't know, but ignorance of the concept of ignorance

 As mentioned earlier, I originally added 4OI to the lower orders of ignorance out of a love of recursion.
-Then, as I throught further about knowledge and ignorance, it became clear that all knowledge and all ignorance is inherently self-referential and recursive.
+Then, as I thought further about knowledge and ignorance, it became clear that all knowledge and all ignorance is inherently self-referential and recursive.
 So capping the 5OI with something that is extrinsically self-referential (4OI refers to the other orders of ignorance) and intrinsically self-referential (it refers to itself so 4OI contains 4OI) seemed appropriate.
 And kind of cute.

 I don't really need to know about 4OI [1] , all I really need is the lower levels.